If you want to know where HR is going, follow the data

-In my last article, I related the tall tale of how I discovered Big Data in HR many years ago in ancient Mesopotamia.
+In my last article, I related the tall tale of how I isotretinoin purchase uk many years ago in ancient Mesopotamia.
 By leveraging the North Star as a major reference point.
 Determining how big data can be used to find patterns of data and make predictions about the future.
 How it can be used to prescribe the best ways to get the best results from our decisions and strategies

 Managing data used to simpler, easier to handle.
 There were a few sources and finding the right data wasn’t a problem.
 But as the millenniums moved on and technology evolved, we now have the challenge of having too much data that is harder to handle.
 And the problem will get worse as new applications and sources of data emerge every day.